-Buyer journeys – buying behaviour can be quickly combined into richer, more refined personas, helping you to understand your market in depth.
+Buyer journeys – buying behavior can be quickly combined into richer, more refined personas, helping you to understand your market in depth.
 Collating information about browsing, searching, clicking and buying allows you to identify potential barriers to sales and new opportunities to up-sell and cross-sell products.

 Product search – text-driven searches are being replaced with voice and image recognition, which can speed up the buying process.
 The AI behind digital assistants and voice technology in most mobile devices supports research and makes it easy to check stock availability.
 Buyers can even take a photo of an item they are looking for and AI will return with the most relevant products.